Dec

 Crossbite is a condition that occurs when some of your upper front teeth align behind the bottom of your bottom front teeth.
 Crossbites are typically the result of lower and upper dental arches becoming laterally misaligned.
 Invisalign can treat mild cases of this condition.
 However, doctors may recommend another form of treatment in more severe cases.

 Open bite is a condition that occurs when the bottom and top teeth do not touch when your mouth is closed.
-This condition gives the appearance of your mouth being partially open, despite it being closed.
+This condition gives the appearance of your mouth being partially open despite being closed.
 Open bites can make it very difficult to bite into certain foods and impact chewing performance.
 Thankfully, most cases of an open bite can be corrected using Invisalign.

-An underbite is a condition that happens when your lower front teeth extend past your upper front teeth.
+An underbite is when your lower front teeth extend past your upper front teeth.
 Underbites typically result in your lower jaw (mandible) jutting too far forward.
 This condition is classified as a class three malocclusion, and the condition’s official name is prognathism.
 Usually, underbites will interfere with proper speech, chewing, and biting.
 It also causes premature wear on teeth.
 Invisalign can correct minor underbite cases; however, severe cases can require surgery before using Invisalign.

 Overbite is a condition that’s the polar opposite of underbite.
 This condition is often known as retrognathism or deep bite.
 Overbites happen when your front top teeth stick out beyond your bottom front teeth.
 A certain percentage of overbite is pretty average.
 However, if it goes beyond 25 percent, your dentist will likely recommend a treatment to correct it.
 A slight overbite is considered a class one malocclusion, while more extensive overbites are classified as class two.
 In most cases, Invisalign is enough to correct this condition without other therapies or procedures.

 Protect your smile and oral health by contacting Kellerman Dental for your appointment to learn more about how Invisalign can correct your jaw misalignment issues.
-Our phone number is 618-228-3100.
+Our phone number is (618) 228-3100.
 You can also visit us at our office located at 16 Junction Drive West, Suite 101, Glen Carbon, IL.